Freya Fires Up: Cancellation

-On 21 September 2025, Leach hosted a panel on the program with social media personality Ryan Williams (also known online as "the Scottish Korean") and American political strategist Joey Mannarino.
+On 21 September 2025, Leach hosted a panel on the program with Scottish Asian social media personality Ryan Williams (also known online as thescottishkorean) and American political strategist Joey Mannarino.
 After being asked by Leach about his reaction to the assassination of Charlie Kirk, Williams made multiple anti-Islam remarks while wearing raw rashers of bacon across his chest.
 Leach responded by saying there were "great moderate Muslims" in Australia, and briefly apologised for Williams' comments moments later, before continuing the remainder of the interview with Mannarino alone.
 The comments were not republished by Sky News, but Williams posted the segment on his own social media accounts.

 The following day, Sky News initiated a review into the program, describing Williams' comments as "wholly inappropriate and unacceptable".
 A full apology was also issued by Leach in a pre-recorded statement during The Late Debate later in the evening.
 Following the review, Sky News chose to pre-record future episodes of Freya Fires Up instead of continuing to broadcast the program live.
 Ben Espiner, the program's producer, was sacked on 25 September 2025.

 Although Freya Fires Up was expected to continue, the program did not air on 28 September 2025 and was replaced with a rerun of Sunday Agenda.
-The following day, Sky News confirmed the program had been cancelled after six episodes, with Leach continuing at the channel as a co-host of The Late Debate.
+The following day, Sky News confirmed the program had been cancelled after six episodes, and Leach continued at the channel as a co-host of The Late Debate before leaving the show in January 2026.